 Exercise has been shown to improve mood.
 Depression is common in older adults, and exercise can have an antidepressant effect.
 It is thought that exercise may increase serotonin in the brain, which leads to better moods and less depression.

 How Much Exercise Do I Need to Do for Health and Fitness?

-The American College of Sports Medicine and American Heart Association published guidelines for physical activity in older adults.
-This chart shows a summary of the recommendations.
+The American College of Sports Medicine and the American Heart Association recommends exercise for older adults.
+See the chart for suggested guidelines for physical activity.

 How Do I Get Started?